cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

   Explicit additions by tag can combine with application-environment supplied tables that apply to the entire CBOR data item.

-The present specification only defines a single tag for prepending to the (by default empty) tables.
+For table setup, the present specification only defines a single tag, which operates by prepending to the (by default empty) tables.

 {:aside}
 >